publishpress/PublishPress-Planner/readme.txt

 = [1.19.1] - 2019-02-12 =

 * Fixed method that detects the block editor, restoring the publish button in the classic editor;
+* Fixed the Save button for custom statuses in the block editor;

 = [1.19.0] - 2019-02-11 =